06 Mar

 Natalie, Founder of The Tiny Closet

-The Tiny Closet is a line of simple, beautiful statement clothing.
+The Tiny Closet is a line of simple and beautiful clothing.
 Each garment is made to order from deadstock fabrics to reduce waste, and designed to be worn for years to come.

 The clothes are available in XS-XL.